onlinefreewale/hello-world/Readme.md

 This repository is built step by step in the tutorial.

-It is now iclude ste[s for Github
+It is now include steps for Github